pyember/ember/docs/design/enhanced_jit_design_doc.md

 This document describes the design for an enhanced JIT (Just-In-Time) compilation API for Ember, providing a cleaner, more JAX-like user experience for building and executing complex operator DAGs.

-> **Note**: This document describes the future vision.
-The current implementation includes the JIT tracing foundation, but users still need to manually build graphs and jit each operator separately.
+> **Note**: This document describes the JIT compilation vision for Ember.
+The current implementation includes three complementary approaches:
+>
+> 1. **autograph** - A context manager for explicit graph building when maximum control is needed
+> 2. **jit** - A decorator that traces execution and automatically builds graphs from observed behavior
+> 3. **structural_jit** - An advanced decorator that analyzes operator composition without execution tracing
+>
+> Together, these provide a JAX-like experience where operators can be composed naturally with automatic parallelization.
+The system handles most common use cases, but some advanced features (like complete transforms integration and advanced optimization) are still being developed.
+See `src/ember/xcs/tracer/PROPOSED_IMPROVEMENTS.md` for planned enhancements.

 ## Goals